-- e.
-Each lot is limited to 1 (one) curb cut per street frontage.
-Lots with more than 200 feet of frontage are allowed 1 (one) additional curb cut every 200 feet. - f.
+e.
+Each lot is limited to one curb cut per street frontage.
+Lots with more than 200 feet of frontage are allowed one additional curb cut every 200 feet.

+- f.
 The grade, cross slope, and clear width of the walkway of a sidewalk must be maintained between the driveway apron and the abutting driveway.
-The appearance of the walkway (i.e., scoring pattern or paving material) must indicate that, although a vehicle may cross, the area traversed by a vehicle remains part of the pedestrian sidewalk.

-- g.
-Shared driveways are encouraged where they reduce the interruption of curb cuts and allow for more landscape treatment.
-Permits shall be issued subject to the requirements of 6.2.6 Common Driveway. - h.
-Parking Lots with 10 or more parking spaces must have interior islands, median islands, and perimeter islands that conform with the following requirements: - (i) Interior Islands. - An interior landscape island must be provided every 10 parking spaces and at the end of every parking row.
+The appearance of the walkway (i.e., scoring pattern or paving material) must indicate that, although a vehicle may cross, the area traversed by a vehicle remains part of the pedestrian sidewalk. - g.
+Shared or common driveways are encouraged where they reduce the interruption of curb cuts and allow for more landscape treatment.
+Shared driveways are subject to the requirements of Section 6.2.6, Common Driveway. - h.
+Parking Lots with ten or more parking spaces must have interior islands, median islands, and perimeter islands that conform with the following requirements: - (i) Interior Islands. - An interior landscape island must be provided every ten parking spaces and at the end of every parking row.
 Intervals may only be modified to preserve existing trees.
-Interior islands must be distributed evenly throughout the parking area. - An interior landscape island abutting a single row of parking spaces must be a minimum of 8 ft in width and 150 sf in area (measured inside the curb).
-The island must include 1 tree with a minimum caliper of 21⁄2 in. - An interior landscape island abutting a double row of parking spaces must be a minimum of 8 ft in width and 300 sf in area (measured inside the curb).
-This island must include 2 trees with a minimum caliper of 21⁄2 in. - (ii) Median Islands. - A median landscape island must be provided between every 4 (four) rows of parking.
+Interior islands must be distributed evenly throughout the parking area. - An interior landscape island abutting a single row of parking spaces must be a minimum of 8 feet in width and 150 square-feet in area (measured inside the curb).
+The island must include one tree with a minimum caliper of 2.5 inches. - An interior landscape island abutting a double row of parking spaces must be a minimum of eight feet in width and 300 square-feet in area (measured inside the curb).
+This island must include 2 trees with a minimum caliper of 2.5 inches. - (ii) Median Islands. - A median landscape island must be provided between every four rows of parking.
 Intervals may be modified to preserve existing trees. - A median landscape island must include a tree with minimum caliper of 2.5 inches spaced every 30 feet on average.
 Trees planted in an interior landscape island that overlap may be included in the count. - A median landscape island must be a minimum of 6 (six) feet-wide.
-A landscape median island with a pedestrian walkway must be a minimum of 12 (twelve) feet-wide (measured inside the curb). - (iii) Perimeter Islands. - A perimeter landscape island is required on the outer edge of all parking lots when abutting the street or an internal access drive. - A perimeter landscape island must be a minimum of 10 (ten) feet-wide not including any curbing.
+A landscape median island with a pedestrian walkway must be a minimum of 12 (twelve) feet-wide (measured inside the curb). - (iii) Perimeter Islands. - A perimeter landscape island is required on the outer edge of all parking lots when abutting the street or an internal access drive.

-- Landscaping of perimeter islands must include evergreen shrubs planted 3 (three) feet on center in a planting bed that is of a width suitable for the required plant spacing, but at least 36 inches wide. - A perimeter landscape island must include a tree with minimum caliper of 2.5 inches spaced every 30 feet on average.
+- A perimeter landscape island must be a minimum of ten feet-wide not including any curbing. - Landscaping of perimeter islands must include evergreen shrubs planted three feet on center in a planting bed that is of a width suitable for the required plant spacing, but at least 36 inches wide. - A perimeter landscape island must include a tree with minimum caliper of 2.5 inches spaced every 30 feet on average.